 Now, let us discuss each option available here in the Schema Builder.

-When it comes to structured data, hierarchies are important as they define the relationship between different properties.
-And when you start adding properties and groups, Rank Math’s Custom Schema Builder lets you visualize the hierarchy easily with clearly marked lines, as shown below.
+When it comes to structured data, hierarchies are important as they define the relationship between different properties and property groups.
+And when you start adding properties and property groups, Rank Math’s Custom Schema Builder will let you visualize the hierarchy easily with clearly marked lines, as shown below.

 4.2 Add Property